Website Feedback

 Extended Producer Responsibility

-By making the producer responsible, the new program supports a circular economy, reducing operational and financial responsibilities for municipalities.
+By making the producer responsible, the new program supports a circular economy, and reduces operational and financial responsibilities for municipalities.
+The City of Kawartha Lakes started transitioning to Extended Producer Responsibility recycling on April 1, 2024.

-A transcript for the video is available here
+A transcript for the video is available here:

 Extended Producer Responsibility, or EPR, is a policy approach in which producers – the businesses that supply packaging and paper to residents – are responsible for the end-of-life management of their materials.